-SDGKU is a progressive and liberal educational institution where scholars and teachers are allowed ample latitude with respect to their discussions with students and the position they take without fear of retribution or reprisal, regardless of religious or political beliefs and values.
+SDGKU is an educational institution where scholars and teachers are allowed ample latitude with respect to their discussions with students and the position they take without fear or retribution or reprisal, regardless of religious or political beliefs and values.
 This academic freedom policy is an integral part of SDGKU's institutional programs and services.
 Faculty, instructors and invited speakers have permanent access to SDGKU's academic affairs and other operations officers to ensure that its institutional policies promote faculty freedom.